leoneckert/critical-data-and-visualization-spring-2020/README.md

 Due Monday (2020/04/06):
 - Start to dive deep into the subject of your dataset.
 Contextually, that is.
 Use [this structure](projects/contextual-report-guide) as a pointer to guide your research.
 - Come to class with substantial starting points for each of the points you aim to cover.
 In class, we will be talking through your plans one-on-one.
 After this class, we embark on two technical labs before the presentations are due.
 Schedule wisely!

+### Monday Class

+- **correction**: due date of [Data Story Contextual Progress Report & Presentation (and Data Story)](projects/data-story-and-contextual-report-presentation) is on April 13 (it previously said April 15 in the brief)
+- Monday / Wednesday presentation schedule (7/7)
+  - randomly picked on the day unless anyone wants to go first?

+Today:
+- one-on-one check ins
+  - each 4.6666666667 minutes ((75mins class time - 5 mins intro time)/14 students):
+    - [ ] Shiny
+    - [ ] Yufeng
+    - [ ] Crystal
+    - [ ] Lishan
+    - [ ] Sumner
+    - [ ] Thea
+    - [ ] Lydia
+    - [ ] Kenneth
+    - [ ] Ellen
+    - [ ] Novia
+    - [ ] Kris
+    - [ ] Daisy
+    - [ ] William
+    - [ ] Iris

+#### Assignments:

+Due Monday (2020/04/13):
+- You picked your dataset.
+Now get **deeply familiar** with its context.
+Follow instructions in the [brief](projects/data-story-and-contextual-report-presentation) and the [writing guide](projects/contextual-report-guide).
+- Add your written report to [this folder](https://drive.google.com/open?id=1Uw-t6deXslfMEECbA1x3IpKmerO3Y-mE) by **Monday 20/4/13 noon**.
+- Prepare a 4-6 minute presentation.
+  - if you plan to **not** use Google Slides, please let me know by Friday
+  - add your slides to [this folder](https://drive.google.com/open?id=1LaI3fDmney3PLun0wNd81F6nMleGi387) by **Monday 20/4/13 noon** and please add a link to them to the class wiki, too.
+    - pro tip: avoid too much text on your slides, it really does make them less clear. slides do not need to speak for themselves but illustrate what you have to say.
+- Thanks!
+You got this!!

 <!-- ## Week 9